 4.1 Aren’t violence and safety a major quality of life problem for women?

 Crime surveys don’t even show the whole picture because they omit the worst kind of violence: murder (the victims obviously can’t respond), which disproportionately affects men.
-In the United States in 2014, men were 77% of murder victims (the same as between 1976 and 1987).
-In Canada from 2004-2008, men were 74% of murder victims.
+Men are approximately three times more likely than women to be murdered (USA 1976–1987, USA 2014, Canada 2004–2008).

 Often women’s safety is especially emphasized in the context of strangers, but in Canada in 2008 men were the victims of 80% of all attacks by strangers, and in the United States in 2010 men were the victims of attacks by strangers twice as often (“Violent Victimization Committed by Strangers, 1993-2010”, page 2).